-We humans tend to silo information to suit our personal requirements, and make enemies out of those who feel differently.
+We humans tend to silo information to suit our personal requirements and make enemies out of those who feel differently.
 We might agree on 99% of things, but the 1% apparently makes us enemies.

-One of the problems with hunting as a topic is that it’s a complex issue.
-People are by and large lazy, so little research is done outside of a narrow range of personal interests.
-There are so many types of hunting, such as subsistence hunting by communities on their own land; hunting on fenced private farms that choose wildlife over sheep; trophy hunting in unfenced areas near national parks; canned hunting and so on, and each has it’s own set of implications.
-And there are the moral/ethical considerations to weigh with the conservation implications.
-In my view you shouldn’t lump all hunting debate into one pot and stir, you should rather try to understand each situation and then debate based on its merits.
-In that way you avoid generalising and insulting large groups of people (on both sides of the debate).
+One of the problems with hunting as a topic is that people are, by and large lazy, so little research is done outside of a narrow range of personal interests.
+And yet hunting is a complex topic that requires research.
+There are so many types of hunting, and each has its own set of implications.
+Examples include subsistence hunting by communities on their land, hunting on fenced private farms that choose wildlife over livestock, canned hunting and trophy hunting in unfenced areas near national parks.
+And there are moral/ethical considerations to weigh with the conservation implications.
+In my view, you shouldn’t lump all hunting debate into one pot and stir; instead, you should try to understand each situation and then debate based on its merits.
+In that way, you avoid generalising and insulting large groups of people (on both sides of the debate).

 My parting thought is to challenge you to get involved in the debate.
 Whatever your views please try to respect others and their opinions and harness your emotions to fuel your energy and not to override your common sense.
-Lets take on the threats to Africa’s biodiversity and wild areas as a combined, united force and face the real enemies.
+Let’s take on the threats to Africa’s biodiversity and wild areas as a united force and face the real enemies.

 Keep the passion.